Azure/bicep-registry-modules/avm/ptn/dev-ops/cicd-agents-and-runners/README.md

 </details>
 <p>

-### Example 5: _Using large parameter set_
+### Example 5: _Using large parameter set for GitHub self-hosted runners using Azure Container Instances._

-This instance deploys the module with most of its features enabled.
+This instance deploys the module with most of its features enabled for GitHub self-hosted runners using Azure Container Instances.

 <details>